sile-typesetter/casile/README.md

 ### Makefile options

-* `LANG` sets the language for localized file names.
+* `LANGUAGE` sets the language for localized file names.

    The default is English, so you might run `make book-halfletter-3d-front.png`.
 Changing this to Turkish:

-       LANG = tr
+       LANGUAGE = tr

-   will mean the command you run should be `make kitap-a5-3b-on..png` to generate the same resource for a similar project with localized filenames.
+   will mean the command you run should be `make kitap-a5-3b-on.png` to generate the same resource for a similar project with localized filenames.
+At this time localizations are only included for Turkish, but they are easy enough to add to your project.
+Submitting them upstream would also me much appreciated.

+* `TARGETS` is a list of all the books in a project.

+    By default this is set by scanning the project directory and finding all the Markdown files that have matching YAML meta data files of the same name.
+This helps dodge things like `README.md` files that are not the focus of the meat of a project.
+You can manually set this with a list:

+        TARGETS = book_1 book_2

+    Or perhaps populate it with a list of _all_ markdown files.
+You don't want the extentions here, just the basenames of books to be built:

+        TARGETS = $(basename $(wildcard *.md))

+* `PROJECT` is the name of the overall project (which might contain several books or other works).

+   This defaults to the name of the repository directory.

 * `OUTPUTDIR` determines where published files will be placed.